 - 1. What is Macroeconomics?

 - 2. Illustrate a simple model of circular flow of income

 - 3. What is meant by classical dichotomy?

 - 4. What is money illusion?

 - 5. What do you mean by inflationarygap?

-- 6. Pick the stock variables from the following: GDP, Money supply, Saving, Capital,
+- 6. Pick the stock variables from the following: GDP, Money supply, Saving, Capital, Investment, 7.

-Investment, 7.
 Wealth, debt.

 - 8. What is MPC?

 - 9. What is value of multiplier if MPC =0.75

 - 10. What is balanced budgetmultiplier?

 - 11. What is liquiditytrap?

 - 12. What determines the speculative demand formoney?

 - 13. Why does bond price fall when interest raterise?

 - 14. What is real interestrate?

 - 15. What is fiscalpolicy?

 - 16. Why are macroeconomic variables important for commonpeople?

 Short Essay/Paragraph Questions.
-Maximum marks in this section is35.
+Maximum marks in this section is 35.
 Students can attempt all questions.
-Each question carries a maximum of 5 marks.